 Since the majority of data breaches happen due to lost, stolen, or weak passwords, being vigilant about passwords is necessary.
 Create a password policy, educate your employees on why it matters, and enforce it.

 Use multi-factor authentication

-MFA drastically improves the security of any asset, digital or physical, by requiring two or more unique forms of verification before access is granted.
-Again, this is an extra step your employees may want to skip, but having MFA in place protects your business and your employees so it’s an important addition to your cybersecurity plan.
+MFA drastically improves the security of any asset, digital or physical.
+Before access is granted, two or more unique forms of verification are required.
+Again, this is an extra step your employees may want to skip.
+But having MFA in place protects your business and your employees so it’s an important addition to your cybersecurity plan.